Ecommerce platforms rely on sales to survive. If you operate one of these websites, you know how important sales are for your business.

 Extra costs are the number one reason why consumers abandon their shopping carts.

-Look, I realize you’ve got to pay sales tax and shipping isn’t free.
+Look, we realize you’ve got to pay sales tax and shipping isn’t free.
 But rather than surprising the customer when they check out, include those costs in the original price.

 You’ll still get paid enough to make a profit, and the customer won’t be surprised with extra fees.
 It’s a win-win scenario for everyone.